openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 - As a developer, I want a supported way to collect a subset of the metrics exported by my operator and operands, while still collecting necessary metrics for alerts, visualization of key indicators and Telemetry.
-- As a component owner (that does not yet implement a profile), I want to extract metrics needed to implement said profile, based on the assets I provide, or the ones gathered from the cluster based on a group of target selectors, and a plug-in relabel configuration to apply within the monitor.
+- As a developer of a component (that does not yet implement a profile), I want to extract metrics needed to implement said profile, based on the assets I provide, or the ones gathered from the cluster based on a group of target selectors, and a plug-in relabel configuration to apply within the monitor.